Dar es Salaam

-The town was founded by Majid bin Said, the first Sultan of Zanzibar, in 1865 or 1866.
-It was the main administrative and commercial center of German East Africa, Tanganyika, and Tanzania.
-The decision was made in 1974 to move the capital to Dodoma and was officially completed in 1996.
+The city was founded in the mid-19th century.
+It was the main administrative and commercial centre of German East Africa, Tanganyika, and Tanzania.
+The decision was made in 1974 to move the capital to Dodoma which was officially completed in 1996.

 Dar es Salaam is Tanzania's most prominent city for arts, fashion, media, film, television, and finance.
 It is the capital of the co-extensive Dar es Salaam Region, one of Tanzania's 31 administrative regions, and consists of five districts: Kinondoni in the north; Ilala in the centre; Ubungo and Temeke in the south; and Kigamboni in the east across the Kurasini estuary.

 History

-In the 19th century, Mzizima (Swahili for "healthy town") was a coastal fishing village on the periphery of Indian Ocean trade routes.
+In the 19th century, 'Mzizima (Swahili for "healthy town") was a coastal fishing village on the periphery of Indian Ocean trade routes.
 In 1865 or 1866, Sultan Majid bin Said of Zanzibar began building a new city very close to Mzizima and named it Dar es Salaam.
 The name is commonly translated from Arabic as "abode (home) of peace", from dar ("house"), and es salaam ("of peace").
 Dar es Salaam fell into decline after Majid's death in 1870, but was revived in 1887 when the German East Africa Company established a station there.
 The town's growth was facilitated by its role as the administrative and commercial centre of German East Africa and industrial expansion following the construction of the Central Railway Line in the early 1900s.

 In the East African campaign of World War I, British and Empire forces captured German East Africa.
 The Royal Navy bombarded the city with the monitor Mersey on 21 July 1916 and battleship HMS Vengeance on 21 August.
 The German colonial authorities surrendered the city on 3 September.
 German East Africa became the British Tanganyika Territory.

 Dar es Salaam remained the administrative and commercial centre.
 Under British indirect rule, European areas such as Oyster Bay and African areas (e.g., Kariakoo and Ilala) developed separately from the city centre.
 The city's population also included a large number of workers from British India, many of whom came to take advantage of trade and commercial opportunities.
 After World War II, Dar es Salaam experienced a period of rapid growth.